-- established free, weekly 2-hour "Math Jam" workshops to help students or potential (now funded by SSSP) - hired several STNC instructional aides for the CSKLS math labs - hired STNC Instructional Facilitators and student workers for both Tutorial Centers - facilitated for the college the purchase of an online tutoring program
+- worked with the Office of Student Success and Assessment to institutionalize and expand weekly 2-hour Math Jams by funding them through SSSP.
+(College Skills math instructors continue to be the presenters.) - hired two STNC Instructional Facilitators for the CSKLS math labs - hired STNC Instructional Facilitators for both Tutorial Centers - facilitated for the college the promotion of an online tutoring program and transition to NetTutor